UPDATE: The parish profile has been developed and can be seen here!

 There are two starting points for the process: one is to build intentional ways to bring closure to our time with Wilma and to celebrate her ministry with and through our parish community.

 The second starting point is to put together a current Parish Profile document that lays out our congregation’s core values, where we believe God is calling us to go from here, and to identify key attributes of the next clergy leader that can help guide us in that continuing journey.
-Vestry will commission two committees to help organize and lead this work.
+Vestry will commission two committees (a Profile committee and a Search committee) to help organize and lead this work.

 A Goodbye committee organized a series of celebratory events throughout the weekend of May 4 and 5, to honor Wilma’s ministry with us.
 See the Facebook page for a full set of pictures of the ways in which we celebrated her.